carlmontanari/scrapli/README.md

 ## Sending Configurations

 When using the native mode (`Scrape` object), sending configurations is no different than sending commands and is done via the `send_inputs` method.
 You must manually ensure you are in the correct privilege/mode.

-When using any of the core drivers, you can send configurations via the `send_configs` method which will handle privilege escalation for you.
-As with the `send_commands` and `send_inputs` methods -- you can send a single string or a list/tuple of strings.
+When using any of the core drivers, you can send configurations via the `send_configs` method which will handle privilege escalation for you. `send_configs` accepts a single string or a list/tuple of strings to send in "config mode".

 ```python
 from scrapli.driver.core import IOSXEDriver